tomcl/ADDIE/README.md

   * Ticked: F# language support
 * (recommended) install [hyper.js](https://hyper.is/) or (better on Windows is  [Windows Terminal](https://github.com/microsoft/terminal).

-### Issie Development
+### Addie Development

-1. Download & unzip the [Issie repo](https://github.com/tomcl/ISSIE), or clone it locally, or fork it on github and then clone it locally.
+1. Download & unzip the Addie repo, or clone it locally, or fork it on github and then clone it locally.

 3. Navigate to the project root directory (which contains this README) in a command-line interpreter, or start one from directory context menu.